 I regret not taking more time to myself.
 But on the other hand, I have always been a person who deals with things by talking about it.
 And I trust these people to have my back no matter what.
 But in this case, already coming out as bi before I really knew, didn’t really help me.

-At the same time, I also told my good friend Roxanne about me exploring my sexuality.
+At the same time, I also told my good friend Roxanne about me exploring my orientation.
 And then she told me she thought she might be into girls too!

 Fast-forward – spoiler alert – we’re together (read more about it in our love story).